nx-desktop/nx-kvantum-theme/README.md

 # nomad-kvantum-theme
-Nomad Theme using the Kvantum Theme Engine.
+Minimal, transparent theme using the Kvantum Theme Engine.